-Perhaps not, but now seems to be an appropriate time, past the age of 65, to take stock.
+Perhaps not, but now seems to be an appropriate time, nearing the age of 70, to take stock.

 We have achieved a lot in the last 15 or so years once the children had grown up and could look after themselves.

-Unlike a lot of more modern couples who are doing the traveling in their 20’s and 30’s then having children, we chose to do it the other way around.
+Unlike a lot of more modern couples who are doing the traveling in their 20s and 30s and then having children, we chose to do it the other way around.

-We were older and wiser when we traveled and more aware of the dangers around us, sometimes overlooked or ignored by a youthful devil may care attitude.
+We were older and wiser when we travelled and more aware of the dangers around us, sometimes overlooked or ignored by a youthful devil-may-care attitude.